 - Internal data. – You can utilize your own sales figures and user profiles.
 Please note that buyer profiles and customer personas are NOT the same.

-- Focus Groups- invite 6-10 participants and have sessions that last no longer than 90 minutes.
-These sessions should be mediated by a skilled moderator.
+- Focus Groups. – invite 6-10 participants and have sessions that last no longer than 90 minutes.
+A skilled moderator should mediate these sessions.